zju3dv/EIBA/README.md

 The project has been tested in ubuntu 16.04.

-Then you can build and run example:
+You can build and run example:

 ```bash
 cd /path/to/this/project